AdobeDocs/learning-manager.en/help/migrated/user-guide.md

 title: Welcome to the Adobe Learning Manager User Guide
 contentowner: dhv
 ---

+# Welcome to the Adobe Learning Manager User Guide {#welcome-to-the-adobe-learning-manager-user-guide}

 Read on to know what is the latest offering in Adobe Learning Manager.&nbsp;Start at the beginning, visit each section individually, or connect with the Community to work your way through a project.

 # Join the conversation {#jointheconversation}